 - SSO support for unified authentication

-- Per-user versus shared authentication models
+- Per-user versus per-agent authentication models

 Audit and Compliance: